by Gordon Nary

-Shomaila: it was estimated that 17.2% of the total population lived near poverty line.
-However progress across different regions of Pakistan is uneven poverty in urban areas is 9.3% as compared to 54.6% in rural areas .
+Shomaila: it was estimated that 17.2% of the total population lived near the poverty line.
+However, progress across different regions of Pakistan is uneven poverty in urban areas is 9.3% as compared to 54.6% in rural areas.

-Gordon: Please comment on the child kidnapping and human trafficking in Pakistan.
+Gordon: Please comment on child kidnapping and human trafficking in Pakistan.

-Shomaila: in Pakistan they are kidnapped for several reasons 1) for child abuse 2) they are kidnapped by powerful beggars gangs and they introduce disabilities into kids so many people give more money to kids with disabilities (a child without hands or eyes) it is easy to kidnap a kid in comparison with elders because they are innocent and easy to lure it is important for parents to always keep an eye on them and talking about human trafficking the Pakistan government made progress in it's efforts to prevent human trafficking the Punjab provincial government continued implementation of it's 1.4 million project this project helped nearly 6,000 bonded labourers .
+Shomaila: in Pakistan, they are kidnapped for several reasons 1) for child abuse 2) they are kidnapped by powerful beggars gangs and they introduce disabilities into kids so many people give more money to kids with disabilities (a child without hands or eyes) it is easy to kidnap a kid in comparison with elders because they are innocent and easy to lure it is important for parents to always keep an eye on them and talking about human trafficking the Pakistan government made progress in its efforts to prevent human trafficking the Punjab provincial government continued implementation of it's 1.4 million projects this project helped nearly 6,000 bonded laborers.

 Gordon: Please explain the Green Pakistan Project?

-Shomaila: in Pakistan the percentage of tree planting is very low which is the reason of global warming which brought rise in temperature day by day.
-Severe extreme weather could lead towards death from dehydration and heat stroke.
-So on 14 August, Catholic communities decided start a project to make Pakistan green and to control global warming in which each family has to plant one tree.
+Shomaila: in Pakistan, the percentage of tree planting is very low which is the reason of global warming which brought a rise in temperature day by day.
+Severe extreme weather could lead to death from dehydration and heatstroke.
+So on 14 August, Catholic communities decided to start a project to make Pakistan green and to control global warming in which each family has to plant one tree.

 Gordon: Please provide an overview of the Yoke Movement and your responsibilities.

-Shomaila: YOKE Movement is an American non profit organization.
-They appoint me in 2016 as a Director of Yoke Movement Pakistan and promised that yoke will support your organization with minimum $200 every month Yoke Movement helps us five months regularly but after five months they excused us because of some internal issues of Yoke Movement.
+Shomaila: YOKE Movement is an American non-profit organization.
+They appoint me in 2016 as a Director of Yoke Movement Pakistan and promised that yoke will support your organization with a minimum of $200 every month Yoke Movement helps us five months regularly but after five months they excused us because of some internal issues of Yoke Movement.

 Gordon: You have organized the Mercy Station Welfare Association.
-Please provide a overview of your mission and the people that your serve
+Please provide an overview of your mission and the people that you serve

 Gordon: With all of the poverty in Pakistan, where have you been able to secure financial support for your important mission?

-Shomaila: Yes , it's really hard for us to manage sometimes we are not getting any financial support from any Association.
+Shomaila: Yes, it's really hard for us to manage sometimes we are not getting any financial support from any Association.
 We are doing it on our own but our family is very supportive they contribute and make donations for us.
-Which is very helpful but also it's not enough to manage an NGO and needs of some families but we are still doing it because we know that God is helping us through thick and thin.
+This is very helpful but also it's not enough to manage an NGO and needs some families but we are still doing it because we know that God is helping us through thick and thin.